chinmoy12c/autopsy/README.md

 * `python` contains an installation of Python 3.6.1
 * `virtualenv-15.1.0` contains an installation of virtualenv, used to create a virtual Python environment

-It is recommended to keep the installations of nginx, Python, and virtualenv up-to-date (possibly by periodically updating `install.sh`).
+It is recommended to keep the installations of nginx, Python, and virtualenv up to date (possibly by periodically updating `install.sh`).

 ## Development vs. production server